-Established in 1982, through cooperation with the Naval Weapons Station and Death Valley National Park, The Wild Horse & Burro Corrals in Ridgecrest, CA are designed to support wild horse and burro management activities throughout the three state region of Southern California, Nevada and Arizona.
+Established in 1982, The Wild Horse & Burro Corrals in Ridgecrest, CA are designed to support wild horse and burro management activities throughout the three state region of Southern California, Nevada and Arizona.

 There are twenty-two wild horse and burro herd management areas located throughout Southern California.

 Professional wranglers based from this facility perform roundups throughout the year in order to keep these herd management areas in thriving ecological balance with their habitat.

 Since our family raised and showed Quarter horses when I was growing up, I’ve always considered myself to be somewhat of a horse whisperer.
 Of course the bag full of carrots I purchased from a nearby grocery store also didn’t hurt.

 Even though the sign said they were open, the gate was locked.
 Fortunately, there’s a dirt road that borders the corrals 57 acres that gave me close access to these so called wild beasts.

 They didn’t seem that wild to me.

 These ‘wild’ horses weren’t timid or shy and sure seemed to enjoy the attention.